-It may be tempting to make portfolio changes during stock market selloffs, but if you’re an investor focused on companies with sustainable competitive advantages and long-term secular trends—and those companies continue to maintain strong balance sheets even in a crisis—it’s important to prioritize that far-horizon investment outlook over knee-jerk modifications, says Dennis Lynch, head of the Counterpoint Global team at Morgan Stanley Investment Management, which had $90 billion in assets under management as of last month.1
+It may be tempting to make portfolio changes during stock market selloffs, but if you’re an investor focused on companies with sustainable competitive advantages and long-term secular trends—and those companies continue to maintain strong balance sheets even in a crisis—it’s important to prioritize that far-horizon investment outlook over knee-jerk modifications, says Dennis Lynch, head of the Counterpoint Global team at Morgan Stanley Investment Management, which had $90 billion in assets under management as of May.1

 The real theme is to remain open and flexible about what's going to happen next and not get too convinced of anything.